exculpatory evidence

 • No DNA evidence collected to identify the body.

-• No tools for this alleged crime found.
+• No tools for the alleged crime were found.

 Prosecutorial errors

-• Prosecutors acquiesced to the Political-Legal Committee’s decision, knowing it is not supported by evidence.
+• Prosecutors acquiesced to the Political-Legal Committee’s decision, knowing it was not supported by evidence.

-• Prosecutors did not explain the conflicts between evidence during the prosecution.
+• Prosecutors did not explain the conflicting evidence during the prosecution.

 Defense lawyer's errors/absence